nickolaj-jepsen/LoLVRSpectate/README.md

 In the ingame settings menu set image zoom to 0.70 and and set the head tracking sensetivity to 0.0 to avoid it moving the cursor

 ## Known issues and TODO
 Please check out the [issues tab](../../issues)

+## Disclaimer
+LoLVRSpectate isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.